campbellcole/remote-hallucinations/README.md

 AS IM TYPING THIS I GET A FATAL ERROR WITH LITERALLY NO ERROR MESSAGE HOW AM I SUPPOSED TO KNOW HOW TO FIX IT

+ok i take it back i was able to build caffe and pycaffe with cuda 10.1

+still... really wish building stuff wasn't such a pain